ovrheat/raspberry_rtl_wh1080/README.md

-Just another thing to know: the station often sends double-data packets in the same second (or so):
+Just another thing to know: the station often sends a double-data packet in the same second (or so):

 ```